 EMDR - Eye Movement Desensitization and Reprocessing - is a trauma resolution technique developed in 1989.
 Since then, multiple studies have been published finding EMDR effective in the treatment of PTSD (Post Traumatic Stress Disorder).
 There is some evidence to suggest it can also be useful in resolving symptoms related to prolonged stress, such as alcoholism, domestic violence, childhood abuse and neglect.
 EMDR often works when talking about the trauma hasn't helped.

 EMDR uses brief visualization of traumatic memories while engaged in sets of bilateral stimulation to help rapidly resolve the trauma.
 Bilateral stimulation involves behaviors that get the left brain to fire, followed rapidly by getting the right brain to fire.
-This can involve back and forth eye movements, listening to tones on earphones that switch from ear to ear, or holding small buzzers that vibrate first in one hand, then the other.
+This can involve back and forth eye movements or listening to tones on earphones that switch from ear to ear.
 It is theorized that bilateral stimulation enhances the ability of the brain to re-wire, effectively moving the trauma from one part of the brain where it's connected to intense and overwhelming emotion, to another part of the brain where we have access to logic, self-calming, and a sense that time has passed and we're no longer in danger.
 Both the visualization and the bilateral stimulation sets are brief to avoid the client being re-traumatized.

 Eventually, sometimes within the first few EMDR sessions, the client will get to a place where thinking of the trauma no longer causes intense distress.
 Resolving the trauma can lead to fewer or even no PTSD (Post Traumatic Stress Disorder) symptoms and changes in behavior patterns that were related to the unresolved trauma.
 Sometimes a series of EMDR sessions is needed to help address long term stressors or traumas (vs. a single incident of trauma such as a car accident or a one-time assault).
 Fortunately, to achieve progress, we don't have to work on every single trauma you've ever had.
 Often, clearing one trauma will lead to clearing other traumas that are similar or that happened around the same time as the trauma we're targeting in an EMDR session.